hahmadfaiq21/android-projects/README.md

 ![WhatsApp Image 2023-06-25 at 11 20 252](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/7cb5aa24-eac5-4915-b797-193f2b6a6683)
 ![WhatsApp Image 2023-06-25 at 11 20 263](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/28860991-aca1-4a80-b4fa-6785d7c0d281)

-After that, type ' or 'x' = 'x then click search button on the keyboard bar
+After that, type ' or 'x' = 'x then click Search Button on the keyboard bar.
 ![WhatsApp Image 2023-06-25 at 11 20 265](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/015531ea-2b49-41dd-871d-2fe91e375cd0)

 Finally, you can see content of the note without entering PIN numbers.